Homotopy coherent structures: Homotopy coherent diagrams

 \begin{prop} The following are equivalent: \begin{itemize} \item a simplicial category $\cA_\bullet$ with object set $\ob\cA$ \item a simplicially enriched category $\cA$ with objects $\ob\cA$ \end{itemize} \end{prop} \begin{proof} For any $x,y \in \ob\cA$, an $n$-arrow in $\cA_n(x,y)$ corresponds to an $n$-simplex in the mapping space $\cA(x,y)$. \end{proof}

 For any ordinary category $\cA$, we now introduce a simplicial category $\gC\cA$ whose $n$-arrows parametrize the data of a homotopy coherent diagram of shape $\cA$.\footnote{Cordier and Porter \cite{CP-vogt} write $\mathbf{S}(\cA)$ for the simplicial category $\gC\cA$.
 Here we use notation that some readers might recognize from a related context.
-In Theorem \ref{thm:resolution-equals-realization} to be proven in Part \ref{part:II}, we prove that the object is isomorphic to this one.}
+In Theorem \ref{thm:resolution-equals-realization}, we prove that these two objects are isomorphic.}

 \begin{defn}[free resolutions] Forgetting composition, let $U\cA$ denote the underlying reflexive directed graph of a category $\cA$, and let $FU\cA$ denote the free category on the underlying reflexive directed graph of $\cA$.
 It has the same objects as $\cA$ and its non-identity arrows are strings of composable non-identity arrows of $\cA$.